Hand carved Bone, Jade, Wood & Pearl shell pendants, carvings, gifts & art

 Each hand painted piece is completely unique and can never be reproduced the same way again.
 This is because of the different qualities in the stone and because each subject finds it’s own expression to suit those qualities.
 The surface is completed with a resin coating which gives the work a professional finish.
 It seems like the perfect match, bringing New Zealand icons and Pounamu together in this way.

-2014 Taonga Wall Calendar is now available HERE
+2015 Taonga Wall Calendars now available HERE

 - Home -

 - Bone Carvings - Jade Carvings - Pearl & Paua Shell - Sterling Silver - Featured Artists & Custom Carvings -

 - What's New- Meanings of Designs - About Maori Native Art Work - FAQ - Trade & Affiliates -

 - Ordering FAQ & Currency Converter - Customer Comments -

 All designs, images and text on this site are protected under NZ & international copyright to the respective artists and The Bone Art Place.

 Please respect the hard work and skill our artists have put into creating these designs.